sktime/sktime/docs/source/glossary.rst

         scitype of a pipeline being a forecaster or a classifier, depending on whether its last element is a forecaster or a classifier.
-        Users familiar with software engineering patterns should note that this term may be used in a different sense than "composite pattern": in the context of ``scikit-learn``, the "composite estimator" combines both the composite pattern and the strategy pattern.
+        Users familiar with software engineering patterns should note that this term may be used in a different sense than :term:`composite pattern`: in the context of ``scikit-learn``, the "composite estimator" combines both the :term:`composite pattern` and the :term:`strategy pattern`.

-    Composite Pattern:
+    Composite pattern
         A design pattern that allows treating individual objects and compositions of objects uniformly.
 In `sktime`, this concept is adapted to create composite estimators, which combine multiple components (e.g., transformers, forecasters) into a single pipeline or workflow.
 This allows for modular and reusable designs in time series learning tasks.

+    Strategy pattern
+        A design pattern that allows dynamic selection of algorithms at runtime by encapsulating them as interchangeable objects with a common interface, promoting flexibility and modularity.
+In sktime, this pattern is used to modularize forecasting and preprocessing techniques, such as ARIMA and detrending.
+Tools like MultiplexForecaster allow seamless switching between methods without altering core code, enhancing experimentation, extensibility, and reusability in time series analysis.

+        For additional design patterns, see `Design Patterns for Humans`_ resource.
+.. _design patterns for humans: https://github.com/kamranahmedse/design-patterns-for-humans

     Hyperparameter:
         A parameter of a machine learning model that is set at construction.